 Fontaine de Janus

-It was constructed in 1988 by Tomi Ungerer and it is located in the Place Broglie, one of the main squares of Strasbourg.
+It was constructed in 1988 by Tomi Ungerer and it is located in Place Broglie, one of the main squares of Strasbourg.
 The sculpture is of a roman 1 head/2 faces.
 Janus is the God of the past and the future.

 Strasbourg Tours